 Twenty-four hours after the slab are laid, the mortar bed should have set, and you can fill in the gaps with mortar.
 This is called “jointing” and prevents the slabs moving.

-You can either mix a cement mortar (three parts sand and one part cement, plus a little water) or use a resin mortar such as Geo-Fix.
+You can either mix a cement mortar (three parts sand and one part cement, plus a little water) or use a resin mortar such as Joint-It.